-Faculty: See Adjunct faculty; Associated faculty; Core faculty.
+Faculty: See Core faculty, Program faculty.

 First-time pass rate on the Board of Certification examination: The percentage of students who take the Board of Certification examination and pass it on the first attempt.
 Programs must post the following data for the past three years on their website: the number of students graduating from the program who took the examination; the number and percentage of students who passed the examination on the first attempt; and the overall number and percentage of students who passed the examination, regardless of the number of attempts.